ixiaopan/blog/content/post/remove-splash.md

 Furthermore, we can even modify responses. `script-response-body` enables us to write javascripts to decide what content to show.
 It's very useful to filter misc data appearing on the page, such as promotions, egg hunts or ads.
-For example, I wrote a simple `Zhihu.js` to change the page mode from mobile to PC and remove the annoying login modal since you cannot use Zhihu unless you download their app.
+For example, I wrote a simple `Zhihu.js` to change the page mode from mobile to PC and remove the annoying login modal, since you cannot use Zhihu unless you download their app.

 ```js
 // PC version of zhihu: remove login modal and guidance for downloading app